stounfo/notes/source/book::clean-architecture.md

 from the beginning.
 I'm not sure I agree.
 I think that common view that architecture and other best practices are not so important in a startup.

+I didn't find definitions of 'architecture' and 'design' in the chapter.

 ## A Tale of Two Values